Many a fishing trip has been rescued by having telescopic fishing rods as a backup.

-For guides, ceramic guides are the best for minimising friction and maximising casting distance.
+For guides, ceramic guides are the best for minimizing friction and maximizing casting distance.
 These are comprised of a standard stainless steel guide with an inner ring of ceramic material.
-From a rust point of view, both are corrosion resistance but the ceramic insert, while it adds cost, allows the line to slide out through the guides more easily boosting casting distance.
+From a rust point of view, both are corrosion resistant, but the ceramic insert, while it adds cost, allows the line to slide out through the guides more easily, boosting casting distance.

-For the reel seat, anodized aluminium is a popular choice for these telescopic rods and is perfectly acceptable.
+For the reel seat, anodized aluminum is a popular choice for these telescopic rods and is perfectly acceptable.
 It won’t corrode and is relatively light.
-Some higher rods will have graphite or titanium reel seats, but at this price point you are looking at aluminium (better) and plastic (not as good).
+Some higher rods will have graphite or titanium reel seats, but at this price point, you are looking at aluminum (better) and plastic (not as good).

 Telescopic Fishing Rod Length

 The first thing to consider is length.
 Both the compressed length and the assembled length.
-For longer casts and bigger fish, make sure you select a fishing rod that’s at least seven foot.
-For finesse style fishing in the freshwater, look at rods that are shorter than this.
+For longer casts and bigger fish, make sure you select a fishing rod that’s at least seven feet.
+For finesse-style fishing in the freshwater, look at rods that are shorter than this.
 For saltwater use, you want to go with a longer rod that will give you more casting distance.
-Sometimes in beach fishing you need to be able to cast over the first line of breakers and a longer telescopic fishing rod will make that task easier.
+Sometimes in beach fishing, you need to be able to cast over the first line of breakers, and a longer telescopic fishing rod will make that task easier.

 Number of Sections

-Less sections is better than more.
+Less sections are better than more.
 The more sections you have, the more ferrules between sections and the more things there are to go wrong.
-Having too many sections can also impact on the rod’s action as it won’t curve the way it is supposed to during casting.
+Having too many sections can also impact the rod’s action as it won’t curve the way it is supposed to during casting.

 However, there is a compromise to be struck here with length – the retracted length we mean.
 The fewer sections, the longer the rod will be when it is collapsed.

-Or is this a rod that you’ll fishing with often?
-Do you require it to cast long distances and portability is a secondary consideration?
+Or is this a rod that you’ll be fishing with often?
+Do you require it to cast long distances, and portability is a secondary consideration?
 Then something like the KastKing Blackhawk is a better choice.

 The final thing to pay attention to here is the quality.
 Given all these blanks are good quality, we are really talking about components.
-Ceramic guides are better than stainless steel, stainless steel is better as a material for a reel seats than aluminium.
-The same applies for reel seats – the last thing you want is a reel seat that will corrode over time or is brittle so aluminium is key here.
+Ceramic guides are better than stainless steel, stainless steel is better as a material for reel seats than aluminum.
+The same applies to reel seats – the last thing you want is a reel seat that will corrode over time or is brittle, so aluminum is key here.

 Telescopic Fishing Rod FAQs

 This is very straightforward.
 It is just a matter of sliding out each section in turn until there is a reasonably tight connection between sections.
-Make sure that all sections are fully extended before fishing and be careful to pull the too hard against each other or you risk getting them stuck making disassembly after you have finished fishing difficult.
+Make sure that all sections are fully extended before fishing, and be careful to pull them too hard against each other, or you risk getting them stuck, making disassembly after you have finished fishing difficult.
 The other thing to keep an eye on is the alignment of the guides – make sure all the guides are aligned with each other when the rod is fully extended.
 You may have to twist one or two sections a little if there is any slight misalignment.

-With one of these great options you’ll be getting the best telescopic fishing rod for your needs, whatever the type of fishing you prefer, at a low to moderate cost.
-Choose one of these are you travel rod or backup rod and you’ll be on the way to maximising your fishing opportunities and catching more fish.
+With one of these great options, you’ll be getting the best telescopic fishing rod for your needs, whatever type of fishing you prefer, at a low to moderate cost.
+Choose one of these as your travel rod or backup rod, and you’ll be on the way to maximizing your fishing opportunities and catching more fish.